denten-books/plain-text/1-metaphor.md

 political structures that should not be naturalized, lest we succumb to the complacency of technological determinism.
 Our goal in this chapter is to arrest the advance of the metaphor.
-We must begin to separate resemblances from their designations: the apparent shape from a command in the imperative.
+We must begin to separate resemblances from their designations, the apparent shape from a command in the imperative.

 What does it mean to turn a page in a medium that sustains neither turning nor pages?
 In this chapter, we will use the tools of cognitive metaphor theory to